polterguy/hyper-ide/helpers/help-files/02 - Hyper Core/07 - Extension methods.md

 ### About Hyperlambda

 The above extension methods are actually created using Hyperlambda.
-Although for most practical concerns, you don't really have to worry about this, since for the most parts you will be creating very simple extension methods, simply invoking a MySQL active event.
-However, Hyperlambda is actually a fully fledged programming language, which is Turing complete, and allows you to do much more advanced stuff, than what we are doing above.
+Most of the time this is not important for you, since you'll probably just invoke some **[p5.mysql.xxx]** event, and return its result.
+However, realise that Hyperlambda is actually a Turning complete programming language, from which you can do a lot of really awesome stuff - Ranging from sending PGP encrypted emails, to invoking Google Translate.

 Let's create a thought experiment.
 Imagine that you want to to translate the description of your items into Norwegian, before you return them to the client.
-This is in fact easily accomplished using Hyperlambda, by invoking an Active Event from Micro, which allows us to invoke Google Translate.
+This is easily accomplished using Hyperlambda, by invoking an Active Event from Micro, which allows us to invoke Google Translate.
 Below is an example of doing just that.